Tahiti national football team

-Tahiti is traditionally one of the stronger footballing nations of the Pacific Islands, with the second-best record at the football section of the South Pacific Games, with five victories.
-They were runners-up in the first three instalments of the Nations Cup (1973, 1980 and 1996).
-The nation went through a period of less success, but showed promise when it qualified for the 2009 FIFA U-20 World Cup in Egypt.
-This success was followed up with the title of 2012 OFC Nations Cup, becoming the first team other than Australia and New Zealand to win the competition.
+Tahiti is traditionally one of the stronger footballing nations of the Pacific Islands, with the second-best record at the Pacific Games, winning five gold medals.
+They were runners-up in the first three editions of the OFC Nations Cup (1973, 1980, 1996).
+Tahiti eventually won the competition in 2012, becoming the first team other than Australia and New Zealand to win the title.
+The feat qualified Tahiti to the 2013 FIFA Confederations Cup held in Brazil.

 History

 Tahiti played its first full match on 21 September 1952, at home against New Zealand, drawing 2–2.
 Seven days later, the two teams played again and New Zealand won 5–3.
 On 30 September, they played each other for a third time, and Tahiti gained its first victory, by 2–0.
 However, it is unknown whether this was a full international match.

 In September 1953, Tahiti played three matches in New Caledonia against its national side, losing the first 5–0 and the later two 4–1.
 They then travelled to the New Hebrides (now Vanuatu) and beat its national side 4–2 twice.
 In 1969, touring World Champions England beat Tahiti 4–1 in an exhibition match.
 In 1989, under the leadership of Napoleon Spitz, the official federation was created.

 Tahiti entered its first World Cup qualification with the aim of reaching the 1994 World Cup, held in the United States.
 They were placed in Group A alongside Australia and the Solomon Islands, and played their first match away to the Solomon Islands in Honiara on 11 July 1992.
 Eric Etaeta equalised for Tahiti to make it 1–1 in the 76th minute.
 On 11 September, Tahiti hosted Australia in Papeete and lost 3–0.
 The next fixture was again against Australia, and resulted in a 2–0 away defeat in Brisbane on 20 September.
 On 9 October, in Papeete, Tahiti defeated the Solomon Islands 4–2.
 Tahiti's first goal was scored as an 8th-minute penalty from Reynald Temarii, a politician and current president of the OFC.
 However, Tahiti finished second to Australia in the group and did not advance.